 Last summer we held a “Climate camp” where more than 30 young people took the opportunity to learn about different environmental and climate challenges, improved their activism skills and got to know each other, so that, in the future, they can work together to advocate for climate action.
 In the discussion festival “LAMPA” we participated with a discussion about the impact that cryptocurrencies have on the environment.
 Also, together with Belarusian, Polish and Ukrainian green youth organizations, we organized a camp in Kyiv about democracy and gender aspects in it.

 We started 2022 with the annual general assembly where Dainis Miglāns was elected the new chair of the organization.

-“Protests” is led by a board and two secretary-generals.
+“Protests” is led by a board and two board secretaries.
 Since the 15th of January 2022, the board consists of Dainis Miglāns (chairperson), Sindija Mierture, Pablo, Baiba Puisīte and Agnese Radziņa.
-The secretary-generals are Marta Bogustova and Niks Derums.
-The secretary-generals work together with the board but these positions are also open to minors.
+The board secretaries are Marta Bogustova and Niks Derums.
+The board secretaries work together with the board but these positions are also open to minors.
 “Protests” also has a safety team and an auditor.

 “Protests” consists of members and volunteers.
 A volunteer can be anyone who wants to participate in certain events.
 Volunteers are just as involved in the work of the organization as the members.
 After 3 months, if the volunteer wishes, they can become a member.
 Members have the right to vote in the Congress, where we elect the board and, if needed, change the highest documents of the association.